 The initial LRTP is a major milestone for the Region and is one part of a continuing cycle of planning and implementation over the short and long terms.
 The next cycle will see essential elements of the plan brought to life, including annual performance monitoring and reporting of results.
-Those results will inform the planning process and provide additional opportunities for decision-making that will improve performance in all LRTP goal areas.
-Knowledge gained during this period will enable custodians of the plan to improve the process and outputs of the first update, scheduled to begin in 2019.
+Those results will inform the planning process and provide additional opportunities for decisions designed to maxmize performance in all LRTP goal areas.
+Knowledge gained during this period will enable custodians of the plan to improve the process and outputs of the first update.